qdrant/landing_page/qdrant-landing/content/documentation/examples/qdrant-airflow-astronomer.md

 `embed_user_preference`: Here, we take a user's input and convert it into a vector using the same pre-trained model used for the book descriptions.

-`qdrant_vector_ingest`: This task ingests the books data into the Qdrant collection using the [QdrantIngestOperator](https://airflow.apache.org/docs/apache-airflow-providers-qdrant/1.0.0/), associating each book description with its corresponding vector embeddings.
+`qdrant_vector_ingest`: This task ingests the book data into the Qdrant collection using the [QdrantIngestOperator](https://airflow.apache.org/docs/apache-airflow-providers-qdrant/1.0.0/), associating each book description with its corresponding vector embeddings.

 `search_qdrant`: Finally, this task performs a search in the Qdrant database using the vectorized user preference.
-It finds the most relevant book in the collection based on the vector similarity.
+It finds the most relevant book in the collection based on vector similarity.

 ### Run the DAG